-TMATS is not a data standard, but rather a description of existing data standards.
+The TMATS is not a data standard, but rather a description of existing data standards.
 For example:

 - a.
-The TMATS description of pulse code modulation (PCM) data in the P-Group and D-Group is based on the standards for PCM data in of RCC IRIG 106, Chapter 4. - b.
-The TMATS description of 1553 bus data in the P-Group and B-Group is based on the standards for 1553 bus data in Military Standard 1553 (MIL-STD-1553) and RCC IRIG 106, Chapter 8.
+The TMATS description of pulse code modulation (PCM) data in the PCM Format Attributes Group (P-Group) and PCM Measurement Description Group (D-Group) is based on the standards for PCM data in RCC IRIG 106, Chapter 4.2 - b.
+The TMATS description of 1553 bus data in the P-Group and Bus Data Attributes Group (B-Group) is based on the standards for 1553 bus data in Military Standard (MIL-STD) 15533 and RCC IRIG 106, Chapter 8.4

-As these data standards are modified and standards for new data types are created, TMATS is also changed to reflect the improvements in the data standards.
+As these data standards are modified and standards for new data types are created, the TMATS is also changed to reflect the improvements in the data standards.

-TMATS was developed to improve the process of getting the information needed to describe the telemetry data for a particular test from its source to the system being used to process the data.
-See RCC IRIG 106, Appendix H, for a description of this process.
+The TMATS was developed to improve the process of getting the information needed to describe the TM data for a particular test from its source to the system being used to process the data.
+See RCC IRIG 106, Appendix H,5 for a description of this process.

-TMATS files are usually produced and read by software.
-Automating this process reduces the time needed to prepare a telemetry processing system to support a test and eliminates errors that inevitably result from entering this information manually.
+The TMATS files are usually produced and read by software.
+Automating this process reduces the time needed to prepare a TM processing system to support a test and eliminates errors that inevitably result from entering this information manually.